 Resources for Policy Makers Policy Shop

-Letter from ASA Policy Director, Mike Liszewski
+Letter from ASA Director of Government Affairs, Mike Liszewski

 Welcome legislative and regulatory staff, as well as citizen lobbyists.
 Whether you are working on a local ordinance, implementing statewide regulations, or passing landmark Congressional legislation, the materials here will help you with your goals in creating medical cannabis programs that are focused on patient wellbeing and community safety.